Mughal Empire: Gunpowder warfare

-By the 17th century, Indians were manufacturing a diverse variety of firearms; large guns in particular, became visible in Tanjore, Dacca, Bijapur and Murshidabad.
+By the 17th century, Indians were manufacturing a diverse variety of firearms; large guns, in particular, became visible in Tanjore, Dacca, Bijapur and Murshidabad.

 Rocketry and explosives

-In the sixteenth century, Akbar was the first to initiate and use metal cylinder rockets known as bans, particularly against war elephants, during the Battle of Sanbal.
-In 1657, the Mughal Army used rockets during the Siege of Bidar.
+In the sixteenth century, Akbar was the first to initiate and use metal cylinder rockets known as bans, particularly against war elephants, during the battle of Sanbal.
+In 1657, the Mughal Army used rockets during the siege of Bidar.
 Prince Aurangzeb's forces discharged rockets and grenades while scaling the walls.
-Sidi Marjan was mortally wounded when a rocket struck his large gunpowder depot, and after twenty-seven days of hard fighting Bidar was captured by the Mughals.
+Sidi Marjan was mortally wounded when a rocket struck his large gunpowder depot, and after twenty-seven days of hard fighting, Bidar was captured by the Mughals.

 In A History of Greek Fire and Gunpowder, James Riddick Partington described Indian rockets and explosive mines:

-The Indian war rockets were formidable weapons before such rockets were used in Europe.
-They had bam-boo rods, a rocket-body lashed to the rod, and iron points.
+The Indian war rockets ... were formidable weapons before such rockets were used in Europe.
+They had bam-boo rods, a rocket body lashed to the rod and iron points.
 They were directed at the target and fired by lighting the fuse, but the trajectory was rather erratic.
 The use of mines and counter-mines with explosive charges of gunpowder is mentioned for the times of Akbar and Jahangir.

-Later, the Mysorean rockets were upgraded versions of Mughal rockets used during the Siege of Jinji by the progeny of the Nawab of Arcot.
-Hyder Ali's father Fatah Muhammad the constable at Budikote, commanded a corps consisting of 50 rocketmen (Cushoon) for the Nawab of Arcot.
-Hyder Ali realised the importance of rockets and introduced advanced versions of metal cylinder rockets.
-These rockets turned fortunes in favour of the Sultanate of Mysore during the Second Anglo-Mysore War, particularly during the Battle of Pollilur.
-In turn, the Mysorean rockets were the basis for the Congreve rockets, which Britain deployed in the Napoleonic Wars against France and the War of 1812 against the United States.

 Science

+A new curriculum for the madrasas that stressed the importance of uloom-i-muqalat (Rational Sciences) and introduced new subjects such as geometry, medicine, philosophy, and mathematics.
+The new curriculum produced a series of eminent scholars, engineers and architects.

 Astronomy

-While there appears to have been little concern for theoretical astronomy, Mughal astronomers made advances in observational astronomy and produced nearly a hundred Zij treatises.
-Humayun built a personal observatory near Delhi; Jahangir and Shah Jahan were also intending to build observatories, but were unable to do so.
+While there appears to have been little concern for theoretical astronomy, Mughal astronomers made advances in observational astronomy and produced some Zij treatises.
+Humayun built a personal observatory near Delhi.
+According to Sulaiman Nadvi, Jahangir and Shah Jahan intended to build observatories too, but were unable to do so.
 The astronomical instruments and observational techniques used at the Mughal observatories were mainly derived from Islamic astronomy.
 In the 17th century, the Mughal Empire saw a synthesis between Islamic and Hindu astronomy, where Islamic observational instruments were combined with Hindu computational techniques.

 During the decline of the Mughal Empire, the Hindu king Jai Singh II of Amber continued the work of Mughal astronomy.
-In the early 18th century, he built several large observatories called Yantra Mandirs, in order to rival Ulugh Beg's Samarkand observatory, and in order to improve on the earlier Hindu computations in the Siddhantas and Islamic observations in Zij-i-Sultani.
+In the early 18th century, he built several large observatories called Yantra Mandirs, to rival Ulugh Beg's Samarkand observatory, and to improve on the earlier Hindu computations in the Siddhantas and Islamic observations in Zij-i-Sultani.
 The instruments he used were influenced by Islamic astronomy, while the computational techniques were derived from Hindu astronomy.